 Show – Show your child how to turn the light switch on and off.
 Say “on” and “off” and see if they can match your words.
 Take turns giving and taking directions.
 This helps kids learn the essential concept of cause and effect.

-Be silly – Dance to your favorite song.
+Be silly – Dance to your favorite music.
 Shake a leg, wiggle your hips and ask them to follow your steps.
 Next, ask them to lead, while you follow their steps!
+There are many benefits of music in early childhood development.

 Reason – When you’re doing laundry, help them pick socks that match.
 Notice what they pick, and if they choose to match by pattern, color or size.
 Talk about the differences.
 When putting away laundry, let them decide where things go.
 Ask them for their reasons, and correct them if they’re wrong.
 Explain why your reasons are correct.